Millions of Americans could lose food stamps under new SNAP eligibility proposal: study

 US Agriculture Secretary Sonny Perdue wrote in a USA Today op-ed that the Trump administration was “taking steps to restore integrity to Snap and move people toward self-sufficiency.”

-The full study can be found here.
+The full study can be found here .